mrbusche/backseatfan.com/_posts/2009-10-16-chad-ochocinco-vows-to-crowd-surf-like-a-rock-star.md

   </p>

   <p>
-    &#8220;Esteban out people, sunday please hurry up so I can crowd surf like a rock start&#8212;fans please toss me back on to the sideline when done.&#8221;
+    "Esteban out people, sunday please hurry up so I can crowd surf like a rock start-fans please toss me back on to the sideline when done."
   </p>

   <p>